cotixmol/node_telegram_connector/README.md

 ### 🛠️ Testing

 You can test the reception and response of the application by using ngrok in your local setup.
-Use the input request (a Telegram fake message) to connect with the local environment in the Python Bot App.
+Use the input request (a Telegram fake message) to connect with the local environment in the Python Bot App and verify the end-to-end interaction.